About - Pete Walkden

 Pete was featured in an online blog in March 2018, as can be seen here.

 Pete has received both vaccinations against the Coronavirus Covid-19.
 First in early June 2021 and the second late July 2021.
+On 15th December 2021, Pete received the first booster jab.

 Contact Pete Walkden: